put-rnative/rna-tools-dockerized/README.md

 # RNA Structure Scoring Tools

 This repository provides Docker images for various RNA structure scoring methods.
-The recommended way to use these tools is through our unified wrapper image that incorporates all scoring methods:
+The recommended way to use these tools is through our unified wrapper image that incorporates all scoring methods except ARES (which requires special preprocessing and must be used separately):

 ```bash
 # Assuming $pdb_dir contains your PDB files: